-Gabriel Pickus founded, directs, and serves as the lead teaching artist for the Baltimore Wisdom Project.
+Gabriel Pickus, a visionary nonprofit leader, founded, co-directs, and serves as the co-lead teaching artist for the Baltimore Wisdom Project.

 Gabriel is also one of the three Co-Directors (with tree turtle and Theodore Richards) of Wisdom Projects, the umbrella organization that houses the Chicago Wisdom Project and Baltimore Wisdom Project.

 A Healing Touch™ Certified Practitioner (HTCP), Gabriel has been dedicated to transformative education for over 15 years.
 Gabriel is trained in Systema (a Russian martial art), Capoeira Angola, Ghanaian drum and dance, and conflict management.

 Gabriel Pickus is the recipient of the Emerging Leaders commemoration through the Maryland Out of School Time Network (MOST) and the Open Society Institute (OSI).